trinodb/trino.io/index.md

         <img src="/assets/icon-analytics.png" class="icon-image float-left" />
         <div class="feature-title">In-place analysis</div>
         <p>
-            Can natively query data in Hadoop, S3, Cassandra, MySQL, and many others, without the need for complex and error-prone processes for copying the data to a proprietary storage system.
+            You can natively query data in Hadoop, S3, Cassandra, MySQL, and many others, without the need for complex and error-prone processes for copying the data to a proprietary storage system.
         </p>